SE-UUlm/snowballr-ci/README.md

 literature reviews (SLRs) using snowballing, visit the [SnowballR repo](https://github.com/SE-UUlm/snowballr) and its [wiki](https://github.com/SE-UUlm/snowballr/wiki).

-Refer this repository's [wiki](https://github.com/SE-UUlm/snowballr-ci/wiki) to get started with using the provided workflows and actions in your own projects and to understand how to contribute new ones.
+Refer to this repository's [wiki](https://github.com/SE-UUlm/snowballr-ci/wiki) to get started with using the provided workflows and actions in your own projects and to understand how to contribute new ones.